Your child's path to school readiness.

 1. Click below or come by one of our locations to complete the online Enrollment Questionnaire.
 AEL has a kiosk available at each location for your convenience.

 2. Scan, take a picture with your phone, fax, or bring in all documents needed to make an eligibility determination.
 It is important you provide all of the requested information in a timely manner as slots fill quickly.
-We do maintain an active waitlist for services.
+AEL maintains an active waitlist for services.

 4. An AEL Family Services staff member will follow up with you regarding the status of your elibility.